jinpyo-cs/jinpyo-cs.github.io/_pages/about.md

   - /about.html
 ---

-I have worked for [SK Hynix inc.](https://www.skhynix.com/) as embedded software engineer since 2016.
-Previously, I received my B.S and M.S in computer science and  engineering from [Sogang University](https://sogang.ac.kr/index.do).
-During my graudated, I worked with [Prof. Juho Kim](https://cslab.sogang.ac.kr/cslab/index.html).
+I joined [SK Hynix inc.](https://www.skhynix.com/) in 2016 as a embedded software engineer, working on the development of SSD Firmware.
+I developed PE9110 in 2021, which serves as the new SK Hynix`s SSD architecture.

 The focus of my research is on the memory/storage system.
 My goal is to improve its performance, energy-efficiency, and reliability.
-My research has been featured in SK Hynix's Patents.
+With 7 years of experience in memory technology, I have been granted 6 patents for storage system design and I have an additional 5 patent applications pending.

+I received my B.S and M.S in computer science and  engineering from [Sogang University](https://sogang.ac.kr/index.do) in 2014 and 2016, respectively.
+During my graudated, I worked with [Prof. Juho Kim](https://cslab.sogang.ac.kr/cslab/index.html).

 News
 =====